Fibrofast and Fibrosis-4 versus Fibroscan as Indicators of Hepatic Fibrosis in Non-Alcoholic Fatty Liver Disease Patients: A Cross-Sectional Study

 Aims:

 Non-alcoholic fatty liver disease (NAFLD) is a broad category for a disease spectrum that includes simple steatosis, which can proceed to non-alcoholic steatohepatitis, cirrhosis, and, finally, hepatocellular carcinoma.
-Owing to the invasive nature of liver biopsy, the need for non-invasive tools were required for diagnosis.
+Due to the invasive nature of liver biopsy, non-invasive diagnostic tools were required.

 Objective: